 Events and Dungeons

 Limited-time events and Dungeons are the best source of Mythic runes.
-Event shops often sell Mythic rune chests for event currency.
-Dungeons drop rune fragments that can be combined into full runes.
+Event shops sell Mythic rune chests for event currency; Dungeons drop fragments that combine into full runes.

 War Chests